 Chaps, what does a gentleman wear to high tea?
 Well, you want to aim for smart-casual and avoid anything sporty or too casual, such as a pair of shorts and thongs aka flip-flops.
 If you want to fit in and look the part, pop on some smart trousers, and a clean, pressed shirt, and finish it off with a shiny pair of dress shoes!

 How do you act at a High Tea?

 Now, how does one act at a high tea?
 Well, how would you act in a restaurant?
 Or any other fine-dining experience.
 If you really want to fit in, you should be conscious of the volume of your voice.
 Don’t shout and try not to be too disruptive to the other guests.
 Certainly, you are allowed to laugh and enjoy yourself, but make sure that you do so at a reasonable level that doesn’t interrupt or offend the other dining guests.

 And that about sums it up!
 There are very simple rules to follow and abiding by high-tea etiquette genuinely makes the experience all the more exciting.
 You can think of it as a little roleplaying experience and even pretend that you are some snooty high-born Victorian transported forward in time to the modern-day!

 We hope that you have found this article helpful.
-If you are looking to experience a high tea event for yourself, we recommend a superior high tea experience at Brookfield House, or any other reputable establishment local to you.
+If you are looking to experience a high tea event for yourself, we recommend a superior high tea experience at any reputable establishment local to you.

 Good luck and most important of all, have fun!